qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Generates a new layer based on an existing one, with a different type of geometry.

 Not all conversions are possible.
-For instance, a line layer can be converted to a point layer, but a point layer cannot be converted to a line layer.
+For instance, a line feature can be converted to a point, but a point feature cannot be converted to a line.
+A line feature can also be converted to polygon.

 .. seealso:: :ref:`qgispolygonize`, :ref:`qgislinestopolygons`